Moosie Drier

-Gary Drier, known professionally as Moosie Drier (born August 6, 1964) is an American television and film actor.
+Moosie Drier (born August 6, 1964) is an American television and film actor.
 He is best known for his roles as Adam Landers in Oh, God! and Riley on Kids Incorporated.
 Drier had regular appearances on Rowan & Martin's Laugh-In and The Bob Newhart Show.
-Moosie has also worked as a voice actor and as a director.
+He has also worked as a voice actor and as a director.

 Life and career

 Drier was born in Chicago but raised in California.
 He was named after former New York Yankee Bill "Moose" Skowron, who was a friend of Drier's father.
-He attended U.S. Grant High School, Van Nuys, California, from which he graduated in 1982.
+He attended U.S. Grant High School, Van Nuys, California.